Uthman-lab/presento/docs/USE_CASES.md

 ## Actors

 ### 1. Super Admin
-- **Description**: System administrator with global access across all institutions
+- **Description**: System-wide administrator with global access to all institutions without requiring institution-specific roles
-- **Capabilities**: Full system access, user management, institution management, system configuration
+- **Capabilities**: Full system access, user management, institution management, system configuration, can perform all actions in every institution
-- **Access Level**: Global
+- **Access Level**: Global (system-wide, not tied to any specific institution)
+- **Key Characteristics**:
+  - Does not require institution roles or institution selection
+  - Bypasses institution-based access checks
+  - Can access, read, and write data in all institutions
+  - Directly navigates to dashboard without institution selection screen

 ### 2. Institution Admin
 - **Description**: Administrator within a specific institution